Skip to content

 Any attribute that does not use predefined values can be selected as a relevant attribute.

-Relevant attributes for BAIA text generation can be configured on the Relevant Attributes page, which can be found under the BAIA section in PIM.
+Relevant attributes for BAIA value generation can be configured on the Relevant Attributes page, which can be found under the BAIA section on the Settings page.

-Attribute configurations allow you to set up AI text generation for specific attribute fields.
-An attribute configuration is required to generate text for that specific attribute field.
+BAIA configurations allow you to set up AI value generation for specific attribute fields or product categories.

 Set BAIA attribute configuration for an attribute field